nicoinn/sensor_data_forwarder/README.md

 # Prerequisites
 - A [Tellstick duo](http://telldus.com/produkt/tellstick-duo/) or an equivalent product that works with TelldusCore
 - The TelldusCore Python library : `pip install tellcore-py`
-- Currently, only Python 2.7
+- Currently, only Python 2.7 is supported

 # Running the thing
 - Edit sensor_mapping.py to suit your sensor setup